Sznv91/graduation-TopJava/README.md

 ```
 #### Description:
 Resource allows to modified entity "Restaurant" and add or update Dish related to the Restaurant.
-Field "id" is required, another rule same as [Create Restaurant](./Readme.MD#Create Restaurant:) resource.
+Field "id" is required, another rule same as [Create Restaurant](#Create Restaurant:) resource.

 # Delete Restaurant:
 #### Description:
-Technical specification do not suggest deleting the restaurant, but you can set the flag `"Enable":false` using resource [Update restaurant](README.MD#Update Restaurant:).
+Technical specification do not suggest deleting the restaurant, but you can set the flag `"Enable":false` using resource [Update restaurant](#Update Restaurant:).
-This will prevent display the restaurant when is called the resource [Restaurant List with today menu](README.MD#Get Restaurant list with today menu:).
+This will prevent display the restaurant when is called the resource [Restaurant List with today menu](#Get Restaurant list with today menu:).

 # Create User:
+<a name="Create User:"></a>
 ## Resource:
 [/user/create](http://localhost:8080/user/create)
 ## Type: